 The bill’s supporters argue that the law is necessary to rein in excessively high interest rates.
-They point out that the average interest charged for credit cards has climbed to a record-breaking 17.8%, even as the average interest paid on savings accounts has dropped to less than 0.1%.
+They point out that the median interest rate for credit cards climbed to more than 20% in 2019, even as the average interest paid on savings accounts dropped to less than 0.1%.

 Worse still, banks typically charge the highest rates to low-income consumers, the very people who can least afford it.
 Thus, these consumers often end up mired in debt, repeatedly renewing the loans they can’t manage to repay.
 Supporters of the bill see this practice as a form of financial exploitation that makes it harder for families to break out of poverty.
 Considering how little banks pay out to account holders, they say, limiting the interest rate to 15% would end this exploitation while still allowing banks to make a reasonable profit.

 Of course, for the riskiest borrowers, banks probably wouldn’t offer loans at lower rates; they would simply stop making them.
 That’s why many supporters of the bill think it needs to be coupled with a new public banking option to give underbanked consumers more access to financial services.